 Overall, you’ll find that the photos you take with the Leica Q will be extremely detailed and very high quality.

-While the Leica Q excels at all aspects of photography when compared to other compact cameras in the market, it does lack in recording videos.
+While the Leica Q excels at all aspects of photography when compared to other compact cameras in the market, the video performance does lag behind a little bit.

 The Leica Q does not film in 4k, only shooting in 30fps and 60fps 1080pHD.
 For the expensive price tag, having no 4k options can definitely be a turn off for people who are looking for a compact camera for video.